openMLA/photon-ultra-controller/README.md

 > If you have a projector using the DLPC1438 that uses an SPI interface (rather than parallel video), then you can check out the [PCB design and implementation for the Elegoo-mars-4 DLP](https://github.com/openMLA/elegoo-mars-4-dlp-controller) projector.

+### Issues

+* The Grayscale is a bit unpredictable in RGB565 mode.
+Expected to be fixed in moving to RGB888.

 ### PCB

 The PCB is designed around the standard 40-pin header present on the main Raspberry pi boards.
 Have a look at the required pins in the schematic to determine how to implement it for other boards.